What is hospice?

 Who pays for hospice?

 Hospice care is covered by Medicare, Medicaid, Tricare, and all major insurance carriers.
-As a not-for-profit, mission-driven hospice, Halcyon at Colorado VNA accepts all patients without regard to their ability to pay.
+As a not-for-profit, mission-driven hospice, Colorado VNA accepts all patients without regard to their ability to pay.

 Who is eligible for hospice?